 Immediate Load Implants

-An All-on-Four allows us to secure a fixed arch of teeth with just four immediate load dental implants.
+The Full Arch on 4 Dental Implant allows us to secure a fixed arch of teeth with just four immediate load dental implants.
 This set of teeth is beautiful, functional, and natural in appearance, but it is lightweight.
 If desired, you can return in several months for a final set of teeth of the highest quality.

 Mini implants are a great solution for those who do not have sufficient jawbone for standard implants and want to avoid bone grafting, as well as those with small jaws and those who simply want to avoid the surgical process.
 Mini implants use a minimally invasive procedure with virtually no healing time.
 In most cases, we can modify your existing denture and attach it to the mini implants on the same day.
 Please note that this is a removable, rather than fixed, solution.